TarikHuber/firekit/README.md

 import messaging from './messaging/reducer';
 import locale from './locale/reducer';
 import theme from './theme/reducer';
-import {
-  connectionReducer,
-  listsReducer,
-  pathsReducer,
-  initializationReducer
-} from 'firekit'; //Import the reducers
+import firekitReducers from 'firekit'; //Import the firekitReducers

+console.log(firekitReducers);

 const reducers = combineReducers({
   browser: responsiveStateReducer,
   responsiveDrawer,
   form: formReducer,
   auth,
-  initialization: initializationReducer,  //Add the initialisation reducer
-  connection: connectionReducer, //Add the connection reducer
-  lists: listsReducer, //Add the lists reducer
-  paths: pathsReducer, //Add the paths reducer dialogs, messaging, locale, theme,
+  dialogs,
+  messaging,
+  locale,
+  theme,
+  ...firekitReducers //Spread the firekit reducers
 })

 export default reducers;

 ```
-In future versions the reducers will be combined in a single object that will be reducable.
+To add all firekti reducers to your redux store just spread the firekitReducers object into your `comineReducers` object.

 **WARNING:** if you are using persistance take care that the reducer `initialization` is not persisted!
 He saves the watchers.
 If he would be persisted the watcher would not initialize again after a page reload.
 If you are using `redux-persist` just add him to the black list.